davidwrede/chef-web-docs-1/includes_api_reporting/includes_api_reporting_endpoint_reports_runs_counts_get.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag api_reporting_endpoint_reports_runs_counts_get

-The ``GET`` method is used to return the frequency of |chef client| runs, per-minute, per-hour, per-day, or per-week.
+The ``GET`` method is used to return the frequency of chef-client runs, per-minute, per-hour, per-day, or per-week.

 This method has the following parameters: